 Delegation visit to Mansura (empty)

 Following their visit to the empty village of Mansura, ICRC representatives wrote that according to their information, the village had 250 to 300 residents up until several days before the visit.
 The delegates criticized the “staged shelling,” which prompted residents to flee and said it was an unacceptable act of intimidation.
 The village was “deathly quiet,” they said.
 An IDF official who routinely escorted ICRC tours “tried to make us believe the residents left to look for relatives in Syria and bring them back,” the ICRC delegates wrote.
 However, neither party believed this explanation.
 The delegates wrote they told the Israeli escort it was a “fairytale” and that he, in response, “smiled in agreement.”
 The hundreds of residents who fled because of the filming never returned to their homes.

-In the early months of the occupation, Israel engaged in efforts to clear the Golan Heights of its Arab residents, particularly Suni Muslims.
-Since it decided to let the Druz remain, they faired much better.
-In other, still populated villages, Israel took resolute action to expel the residents.
-So, for instance, a report of the ICRC delegation visit to the village of Faraj on July 19, states the village was found to have been abandoned with no sign of the 60 people who had lived in it.
+In the early months of the occupation, Israel engaged in efforts to clear the Golan Heights of its Arab residents, particularly Sunni Muslims.
+Since it was decided to let the Druze remain, they fared much better.
+In other still populated villages, Israel took resolute action to expel the residents.
+So, for instance, a report of the ICRC delegation visit to the village of Farj on July 19, states the village was found to have been abandoned with no sign of the 60 people who had lived in it.
 Delegation members also noted the IDF made it difficult for them to access the village.
-Finally, when one of the delegates made it to the village, he described a community deserted hastily with houses that have been looted and damaged.
-Other houses were burnt to the ground with everything the occupants owned still inside.
+Finally, when one of the delegates made it to the village, he described a hastily deserted village with houses that were looted and destroyed.
+Other houses were burnt to the ground with the belongings of the occupants still inside.